Frequently Asked Questions

 - Grass cutting of 'rural' grass verges within the Parish

-- Schools (except those within City of York Council area).
+- School Admissions (includes handling applications for those applying to schools within City of York Council area).

 - Registry office functions.